Elmo675/Talk-and-Dice/README.md

 ## Instalation

 1. Git clone this repository to your main repository
-2. Create sesion_database in your MySql server
+2. Create session_database in your MySql server
 3. In main/resources/application.properties set up your connection with MySql server
 4. Run mvn package to create jar file